 If you try to speak French and the person you are speaking to responds in English, do not be embarrassed.
 They are only trying to make you feel more comfortable.
 If you want to practice your French, just explain and most people will happily carry on in French.

 Technically you are supposed to carry your identification documents with you, but a driving license will suffice.
 Ideally your hotel room will have a safe in it so you can leave your passport there.
 Do not carry your passport with you unless it is absolutely necessary.
+Be sure to have a photocopy of your passport and driver’s license (if you have one) in your luggage to keep at your hotel or other accommodation in case the originals are lost or stolen.

 Be careful with your possessions.
 Carry the smallest handbag you can, preferably a cross-body bag that you can hold on to easily.
 Stay alert and try not to allow yourself to be distracted in crowded places.
 Pickpockets are very creative.
 Avoid the touts selling in the streets around tourist attractions.
+If someone approaches and requests you to participate in a ‘survey’, simply walk away.
+Sometimes people are impersonating surveyors and have a colleague who will pick your pocket while they distract you with questions.
+Watch out for thieves on bicycles and motorbikes who will try to steal your mobile phone while you are holding it unlocked.
+(This is happening more often in London as well.)

 Do not purchase fake designer goods or bring them with you.
 Buying or possessing counterfeit goods in France is punishable by stiff fines and even time in prison.
 Be sure any designer goods you wear or carry are completely authentic, and keep the documentation to prove it with you.